lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 We would like to thank the universities, companies, and granting agencies that supported this work, but unfortunately none did."

-## consequences on no-runoff single-vote multi-party elections:
+## Consequences on no-runoff single-vote multi-party elections:
 - https://www.economist.com/united-states/2024/08/19/good-news-for-kamala-harris-on-third-party-candidates
 - https://en.wikipedia.org/wiki/VUCA